The Free Starship

 - Hotel/industrial electrical power (MW–GW): life support, mining, manufacturing, station-keeping.
 This is the Tier A regime, compatible with NEP-like systems at specific mass 10–40 kg/kW.

-- Propulsive fusion power (TW+): interstellar acceleration of a kg craft to 0.01–0.05c on sub-century timescales.
-This is Mode 3 — driven by fusion product kinetic energy, not converted electrical output.
+- Propulsive fusion power (TW+): interstellar acceleration of a kg craft to 0.01–0.05c on sub-century timescales, driven by fusion product kinetic energy.

 Near-term fission demonstrators (Kilopower-class) operate at single-digit W/kg.
-A “system-level ≥1,000 W/kg” target (≤1 kg/kW) represents a leap of 1–2 orders of magnitude beyond current NEP design points.
-The architecture’s Tier A / Tier B split acknowledges this: Tier A is an engineering programme; Tier B is a physics programme that inherits Tier A infrastructure.
+A “system-level ≥1,000 W/kg” target (≤1 kg/kW) is a leap of 1–2 orders of magnitude beyond current NEP design points.
+The architecture’s Tier A / Tier B split acknowledges this: Tier A is an engineering programme.
+Tier B is a physics programme that inherits Tier A infrastructure.

 D. Atmospheric Intake and Throughput

-The gross mass flow through the intake is , and the dynamic pressure is .
-These two relations define the feasible skimming envelope — throughput requires high , but structural survival limits :
+The gross mass flow through the intake is .
+The dynamic pressure is .
+These two relations define the feasible skimming envelope.
+Throughput requires high , but structural survival limits :

 | Regime | (kg/m³) | (km/s) | (kPa) | (kg/s) for m² |